 A tropical storm is just amazing, you never got so wet.
 It’s wonderful to hear the frogs croaking their appreciation as the first raindrops fall.

 How can I not want to stay in Port Douglas?

 The problem is, I can’t sit still and I know I have choices.
-Port Douglas is an amazing place to live but I need to be out there in the wider world, exploring and experiencing new places and cultures.
+Port Douglas is an amazing and beautiful place to live but I need to be out there in the wider world, exploring and experiencing new places and cultures.
 I’ve got that travel bug real bad.
-Owning a house, being tied to a mortgage, clips your wings.
+Owning a house and being tied to a mortgage clips your wings.
 I feel trapped.
-I thought it was what I wanted, now I realize it’s not.
+I thought it was what I wanted but now it’s not.

 But that’s good, how do we know what we want if we don’t try a few options for size?
 I can do something about it, I made this trap, I can unmake it.
 We all have options.

-So I have one more plan, for now, to take full advantage of where we are at the moment and squeeze every drop of enjoyment out of living in Port Douglas, to pretend we are travelers here in the tropics, which I suppose we are, in a way, and enjoy tropical living like the tourists do.
+I have one more plan, for now, to take full advantage of where we are at the moment and squeeze every drop of enjoyment out of living in Port Douglas.
+We can pretend we are travellers here in the tropics, which I suppose we are, in a way, and enjoy tropical living like the tourists do.
 I’m getting my tropical mojo back for our last few months in paradise.